2011 United States motorcycle Grand Prix

 The 2011 United States motorcycle Grand Prix was the tenth round of the 2011 Grand Prix motorcycle racing season.
-It took place on the weekend of July 22–24, 2011 at Laguna Seca.
+It took place on the weekend of July 22–24, 2011 at Mazda Raceway Laguna Seca.
 As in previous years, only the MotoGP class raced at Laguna Seca, with the domestic Superbike, Sportbike, and Supersport championships joining the MotoGP class instead of the Moto2 and 125cc classes.

 MotoGP classification

 Championship standings after the race (MotoGP)

 Below are the standings for the top five riders and constructors after round ten has concluded.